Estimated reading time: 15 minutes

 Always begin and end your day with a SMILE!- Mr.CBB

-Every week I get thousands of people visit Canadian Budget Binder because they did a search online and found my blog.
+Every week I get thousands of people to visit Canadian Budget Binder because they did a search online and found my blog.

 Most times funny, Sometimes serious.

-- My husband says I spend too much money– He’s probably right if you both have a budget
+- My husband says I spend too much money– He’s probably right if you both have a budget.

 - Why do lottery winners go broke?– Because they blow all of their money.